The Wind in the Willows – Mr. Toad’s Wild Ride (1996)

 Dover Castle is a stunning medieval castle situated on the White Cliffs of Dover, overlooking the English Channel.
 Dover Castle is a popular film location having featured in Into the Woods (2015), Poirot “The Clocks” (2009) and Hamlet (1990).

 Chiddingstone is a beautiful one-street Tudor village with over 70% of the buildings in more than 200 years old.
 In 1939, the National Trust bought the village in order to preserve it.
-The village has previously been used as a film location by productions such as Terry and Mason’s Great Food Trip (2015), A Room With A View (1986) and Elizabeth R (1971).
+The village has previously been used as a film location by productions such as A Room With A View (1986) and Elizabeth R (1971).

-The Wind in the Willows – Mr. Toad’s Wild Ride is available to purchase on DVD.
+The Wind in the Willows – Mr. Toad’s Wild Ride (1996) was released on Friday 11th October 1996 and is available to purchase on DVD.

 For more information about Kent’s Filming History please visit our Movie Map.